juliencol/unify/README.md

 ```

 # Team workflow
+IMPORTANT: Everyone must complete all these steps to complete a feature.
+Our workflow will lead us to success, don't ever destroy it.

 1. Choose a feature, assign your name on it in the [trello board](https://trello.com/b/KvPE3ned/unify) and drag and drop it in the Doing section </br>

 2. Understand every aspect of your feature.
 Ask questions in slack if everything is not crystal clear. </br>